isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution90.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to Hydraulic capacity: Min.
+Hydraulic capacity: Min.
 5 tonnes
 Maintenance costs not supported
-Optional components: relevant accessories e.g. pump, hydraulic hose% for non-SMEs
+Optional components: relevant accessories e.g. pump, hydraulic hose

-### Things to Note
-Active

 ### Contact Information
 N.A.